Adjust

 Scott Hahn

-Scott Hahn (1957-) is an American Catholic theologian, apologist, author, speaker, and professor.
-He began his career as a Protestant Christian, but soon came to realize that Catholicism was most consistent with the teachings of Jesus Christ.
+Scott Hahn (1957-) is an American Catholic theologian, author, and professor.
+He converted to Catholicism after learning that it was most consistent with the teachings of Jesus Christ and early Christian practice.

 Every culture agrees, in general terms, that good is to be done and evil avoided.